Overview

 Top HatA student response, web-based system to poll students, ask for discussion prompts, present lecture material, and track attendance.– Dornsife: Contact

-VocareumOffers a cloud-based platform for hosting and deploying Jupyter Notebook, a platform for Python programming in an educational context, and is suitable for multiple users.-Viterbi
+VocareumOffers a cloud-based platform for hosting and deploying Jupyter Notebook, a platform for Python programming in an educational context, and is suitable for multiple users.-Viterbi: Contact

 Voice ThreadProvide virtual rooms where course content can be uploaded, and students can interact using voice comments.– Dornsife: Contact